Kevin Lagan: A legacy of rainwater management leadership and innovation in the Comox Valley

 In June 2013, Kevin Lagan retired from local government after 20 years of service with the City of Courteny as Director of Operational Services.
 His professional career commenced in England and spanned 47 years.
 To learn more about his career, click here to download a newspaper article.

 “Kevin Lagan was an early champion of both the Water Balance Model and CAVI-Convening for Action on Vancouver Island initiatives in 2003 and 2007, respectively.
-The success of each has contributed to the success of the other,” stated Kim Stephens, Executive Director of the Partnership for Water Sustainability in BC, when he presented Kevin with a Lifetime Membership in the Partnership.
+The success of each has contributed to the success of the other,” states Kim Stephens, Executive Director of the Partnership for Water Sustainability in BC.

 “Commencing with the 2007 Showcasing Green Infrastructure Innovation Series, his vision has guided collaboration of local government staff in the Comox Valley.
 Their collaboration is now formalized as the CAVI-Comox Valley Leadership Team.”